mstudio45/digmacro/README.md

 ## 🔧 Troubleshooting

 - **Macro is missing clicks or not working well:**
-  - The macro's speed depends on your computer and Roblox's performance.
-If you have issues, you can try anything from this list:
+  - The macro’s speed can be affected by several factors:
+    1) Your CPU performance and Roblox FPS also impact how well the macro runs
+    2) **mss on Windows** slows down the macro because of VSync

+  - If you're having issues, try the following:
-    1) lowering your in-game graphics and enabling "Low Graphics" inside DIG settings
+    1) Lower your in-game graphics and enable "Low Graphics" inside DIG settings
-    2) closing background applications (having only the macro and Roblox opened)
+    2) Close background applications (ideally only have the macro and Roblox running)
-    3) changing the configuration (MIN_CLICK_INTERVAL, TARGET_FPS)
+    3) Adjust the configuration (MIN_CLICK_INTERVAL, TARGET_FPS)
-    4) changing your screen resolution
+    4) Change your screen resolution (for example 1080p to 720p)

 - **Running from source with macOS is not working well:**
   - This may be due to using Python from Homebrew, please uninstall Python from homebrew and install it from the official site for the best experience running from source.

 - **Need help?**
   - Check the [Changelogs](CHANGELOGS.md) for updates or create a new issue in this repository.